-2022-23 Operational Delivery • - Delivery Indicato 15 facilities including playgrounds, community buildings, dog recreation areas, toilets, canteens, band stands etc.) Delivery of adopted program of actions from the City's Sport and Recreation Strategy Parks maintained to identified service leve Ongoing Activities and Functions Priority Actions & Projects for 2022-23 Indicators Planned expenditure 2022-23 Responsible Department Parks Planning Parks - Plans and Strategies Eastwood and Ryde Park Masterplan Review of the Integrated Open Space Stra Development of the Community Buildings Strategy Non-capital project Parks Grant applications and Administration Applications for federal and State Government grants to support upgrading facilities for the community.
-Application to the Regional Sports Facility Fund for upgrade of facilities at Gannan Park Application to the Department of Planning for Playground upgrades Base Budget Parks Parks Operations Managing all services relating to the city's 217 parks, 56 sportsfields and 42 buildings in parks and sportsgrounds including park bookings, liaison with key stakeholder groups and facility users, and overseeing property services associated with the tenure agreements of park buildings, bark maintenance and delivery of capital projects.
-Processing up to 10,000 bookings annually the active and passive use of Council's Par and sporting facilities Managing the terms of occupancy agreem with over 20 parties for use of council facil Managing bookings for 80 water craft stora facilities. ks ents ties Parks Parks maintenance Maintaining the City's parks and open spaces, including buildings, playgrounds and other structures within parks so hat they are well maintained, clean, safe and available for use for recreational activities.
-Includes mowing, maintaining and repairing buildings, playgrounds and other structures ocated in parks and open spaces, garden maintenance and arborist services.
-Maintenance of defined service levels (availability, cleanliness, asset condition, functionality) Benchmarked costs of service delivery Base Budget Operations Passive Parks Maintenance and Improvement Dngoing maintenance, asset replacement and renewal and Playground Upgrade & Renewal Progressing the scope of works for Santa F Park playground upgrade Rosa Capital project Parks other improvements within our passive parks Completing the playground renewal in Waterloo Park Capital project Parks Completing the Brush Farm Park Neighbourhood Playground upgrade Capital project Parks Delivering the Denistone Park Neighbourh Playground upgrade ood Capital project Parks
+Planning for and managing the City's extensive network parks, reserves and other open spaces (parks, amenity buildings and facilities including playgrounds, community buildings, dog recreation areas, toilets, canteens, band stands etc.

+Delivery of adopted program of actions from the City's Sport and Recreation Strategy

+Parks maintained to identified service levels

+Ongoing Activities and Functions Priority Actions & Projects for 2022-23 Service Delivery Delivered as Responsible Department Parks Planning Developing and updating council's suite of Master Plans and Plans of Management for the City of Ryde's Parks allowing Council to effectively manage its significant portfolio of parks assets and complete works in a planned and staged manner.
+Application to the Regional Sports Facility Fund for upgrade of facilities at Gannan Park Application to the Department of Planning for Playground upgrades Base Budget Parks Also includes making applications for federal and State Government grants to support upgrading facilities for the community.
+Parks - Plans and Strategies Putney Park north concept design and Waterloo Park masterplan Non-capital project Parks Review of the Integrated Open Space Strategy Development of the Community Buildings Strategy Parks Operations Managing all services relating to the city's 217 parks, 56 sportsfields and 42 buildings in parks and sportsgrounds Processing up to 10,000 bookings annually for the active and passive use of Council's Parks and sporting facilities Base Budget Parks including park bookings, liaison with key stakeholder groups and facility users, and overseeing property services associated with the tenure agreements of park buildings, park maintenance and delivery of capital projects.
+Managing the terms of occupancy agreements with over 20 parties for use of council facilities Managing bookings for 80 water craft storage facilities.
+Parks maintenance Maintenance of defined service levels Base Budget Operations Maintaining the City's parks and open spaces, including buildings, playgrounds and other structures within parks so (availability, cleanliness, asset condition, functionality) that they are well maintained, clean, safe and available for use for recreational activities.
+Includes mowing, maintaining and repairing buildings, playgrounds and other structures located in parks and open spaces, garden maintenance and arborist services.
+Benchmarked costs of service delivery Passive Parks Maintenance and Improvement Ongoing maintenance, asset replacement and renewal and Playground Upgrade & Renewal Progressing the scope of works for Santa Rosa Park playground upgrade Capital project Parks other improvements within our passive parks Completing the playground renewal in Waterloo Park Capital project Parks Completing the Brush Farm Park Neighbourhood Playground upgrade Capital project Parks Delivering the Denistone Park Neighbourhood Playground upgrade Capital project Parks